would you like to try big 7 again?

 (BUF, ex-Creepers)

-At some point [7/01?] the free homepage.com hosting for this site went south – you get what you pay for.
-But ex-Superskank webmaster Gem in Fairport had assumed Adam Little's Rochester ska site /Localsounds duties by then.
-We trade content & she does writing for #8.
+At some point [JUL 2001] the free homepage.com hosting for this site went south – you get what you pay for.
+But ex-Superskank webmaster Gem (Fairport NY) had assumed Adam Little's Rochester ska site /Localsounds duties by then.
+We trade content & she wrote reviews for #8.
 Cyclical music is a funny thing and 2002 is to be a massive year for live shows here.

 HP! is invited to submit views for a new (short-lived) international branch of the Swedish site skawars.nu in November.
 Wrote for a bit but soon their PHP broke down.
 No dreads about the working day after though.
 Funny thing about weekends when you're unemployed – they don't mean quite so much – except that you get to hang out with your workin' friends.